clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/kvm.rst

 Run |CL-ATTR| as a KVM guest OS
 ###############################

-This section explains how to run |CL-ATTR| in a virtualized environment using :abbr:`KVM (Kernel-based Virtual Machine)`.
+This guide explains how to run |CL-ATTR| in a virtualized environment using :abbr:`KVM (Kernel-based Virtual Machine)`.

 Install QEMU-KVM